 Visa-free destinations for Caribbean passport holders

-Caribbean passports vary in their travel freedom, with some offering more extensive visa-free access.
+Caribbean passports vary in terms of travel freedom, with some offering more extensive visa-free access.
 Notably, the strongest passports in the region often come from countries with citizenship-by-investment programs.
 These include:

 The list of visa-free countries is broadly similar across these five passports.
 Caribbean citizens can typically enter popular tourist and business destinations without a visa.
 Key areas include the Schengen states, Australia, Singapore, India, and Brazil.

 However, visa requirements do vary for certain destinations.
-A notable example is China, where only Dominica and Grenada passport holders can enjoy visa-free access for up to 30 days.
+A notable example is China, where only Antigua and Barbuda, Dominica and Grenada passport holders can enjoy visa-free access for up to 30 days.

 Visa requirements for Caribbean passport holders